-The landscape capacity of the PA RCL Church Road - Shortcut Road for a range of activities is set out below.
+The landscape capacity of the Church Road - Shortcut Road PA for a range of activities is set out below.

-- Commercial recreational activities very limited landscape capacity for small-scale and low-key activities that: integrate with and complement/enhance existing recreation features; are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale, have a 'low-key' rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate); and maintain or enhance the landscape values of the - iii.
-Visitor accommodation and tourism related activities limited capacity for activities that are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale, have a 'low-key' rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate); and maintain or enhance the landscape values of the PAI.
-Very limited to Nno Extremely limited landscape capacity for tourism related activities unless such activities are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale, have a 'low-key' rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate.) - iii.
-Urban expansions very limited to no extremely limited and scape capacity unless such development can; integrate a strong defensible boundary to avoid the potential future risk of settlement sprawl; is located and designed to connect with the existing settlement; protects ONF/L values; and complements the existing character of Luggate. - iv.
-Intensive agriculture very limited to no extremely limited and scape capacity where soils and available water allocation support the activity, and where aesthetic attributes and values are maintained.
+- i.
+Commercial recreational activities very limited landscape capacity for small-scale and low-key activities that: integrate with and complement/enhance existing recreation features; are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale, have a low-key rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate). - ii.
+Visitor accommodation and tourism related activities limited capacity for activities that are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale, have a low-key rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).
+Extremely limited landscape capacity for tourism related activities unless such activities are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale, have a low-key rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate). - iii.
+Urban expansions extremely limited landscape capacity unless such development can: integrate a strong defensible boundary to avoid the potential future risk of settlement sprawl; is located and designed to connect with the existing settlement; maintains / enhances identified landscape values; and complements the existing character of Luggate. - iv.
+Intensive agriculture extremely limited landscape capacity where aesthetic attributes and values are maintained. - v.
+Earthworks limited landscape capacity to absorb earthworks associated with farming and rural living/visitor accommodation activities that maintain naturalness and expressiveness values and integrate with existing natural landform patterns.
+Some landscape capacity for trails that are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement. - vi.
+Farm buildings some landscape capacity for modestly scaled buildings that reinforce the existing rural character. - vii.
+Mineral extraction very limited landscape capacity for farm-scale quarries that maintain or enhance the quality of views, naturalness values and aesthetic values. - viii.
+Transport infrastructure extremely limited landscape capacity. - ix.
+Utilities and regionally significant infrastructure limited landscape capacity for additional district-scale infrastructure that is buried or located such that they are screened from external view.
+In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be designed and located so that they are not visually prominent.
+In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and